Jensen Interceptor III 1974-76 (Series 4 and Series 5)

 And this is what the lump looks like.
 Buried somewhere in there is a 5-series Chrysler 440.

 This is the Federal engine installation, late model.
-Three fan set-up, header tank for the radiator, small fuse box to make room for the big 100 amp alternator, Chrysler a/c compressor controlled by English Ranco switches and not a lot of space for anything else.
+Three fan set-up, header tank for the radiator, small fuse box to make room for the big 100 amp alternator, wide spaced snorkels to clear the alternator, Chrysler a/c compressor controlled by English Ranco switches and not a lot of space for anything else.
 You can see why they get hot.
 Apparently, you can cook a fish supper for two in about 12 miles.
 Whew!
 Good thing we have louvres.
 VIN 1952.
 Thanks Anon.

 Like their predecessors, Series 4s and 5s were sent out all over the world.
 The full market breakdown was as follows: